AdrienChampion/induction_for_dummies/src/strength/readme.md

 When we add `i ≥ 0` as a candidate, we are *strengthening* candidate `done ⇒ i = len`.
 That is, this candidate is *not* inductive on the *raw system* (made of `init` and `trans`).
-If we hope to prove it by induction, we have to try to prove a *stronger* version `(done ⇒ i = len) ∧ strength`, for example with `strength ≝ i ≥ 0` in the previous example.
-It did not work, but if we can find a `strength` for which the proof goes through, then we won since the fact that `(done ⇒ i = len) ∧ strength` is an invariant implies that `done ⇒ i = len` is an invariant.
-In this context `strength` is often called a *lemma* as its main goal is make the candidate we are interested in inductive.
+If we hope to prove it by induction, we have to try to prove a *stronger* version `(done ⇒ i = len) ∧ lemma`, for example with `lemma ≝ i ≥ 0` in the previous example.
+We added the lemma as a separate candidate, but morally `lemma` was not really what we wanted to prove, it was just a *lemma* we added to help prove the main candidate (which failed).
+It did not work, but if we can find a `lemma` for which the proof goes through, then we won since the fact that `(done ⇒ i = len) ∧ lemma` is an invariant implies that `done ⇒ i = len` is an invariant.

 > We are about to strengthen this candidate manually, but maybe you can see why many
 > induction-based proof engine have some form of *invariant discovery*.
 Such techniques aim at